spartyboy/modalizable/README.md

     </div>

    ```
-  Meanwhile, for select, checkbox,radio, switch follows same pattern for the second parameter passed to the modalizable generator method you just have to pass an array of values that should be used as value,label for each element. e.g assuming the id of each state is to be used as the value for each element then you pass
+  Meanwhile, for select, checkbox,radio, switch follows same pattern.
+For the second parameter passed to the modalizable generator method you just have to pass an array of values that should be used as value, label for each element. e.g

   ```sh
   [